nikhilnamaji/simpletimeserviceapp/README.md

 Prerequisites for Task 2
 AWS Account: Ensure you have an AWS account and the necessary permissions to create resources.

-IAM User: You must have an IAM user with the required permissions and note down your IAM User ARN and IAM Username.
+IAM User: You must have an IAM user with the required permissions.
+Make sure you have noted down your IAM User ARN and IAM Username.

 AWS CLI: Install and configure the AWS CLI using aws configure.